 • Implement moderation.
 Applying pre-moderation to your reviews panel means filtering any inappropriate content on your page, such as images not of the product, ads, insults, NSFW content, and even spam.

-Incorporating customer testimonials is also one of e-commerce product page best practices.
+Incorporating customer testimonials is also one of ecommerce product page best practices.
 A customer testimonial is a quote from a delighted client that demonstrates the value of the purchased item.
 For example, John Paul Mitchell Systems uses a clever way to endorse their product:

 best product pages John Paul Mitchell Systems